linkdniel/ruleoverself/32-fight-old-guard.md

----
-layout: post
-title:  "Fight The Old Guard"
+# Rule Over Self: Fight The Old Guard
-categories: essay
-tags: syrus action
----

 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”
 — Buckminster Fuller